Dualcon/HaarCascadePerformanceTool/README.md

 ## This is a simple tool for evaluate the quality of one or more Haar Cascade classifiers.

-## It is easy configure a folder to the positive images, another one to the negative and for the cascade classifiers.
+## It is easy configure a positive image folder, another one to the negatives ones and for the cascade classifiers.

 Starting the process, a log file will be created with some reports:
 - The name of each Haar Cascade.